mrcavalcanti/mosaicoo/contribute/breaking-changes-guide.md

 ## What are our public APIs?

-The Grafana frontend codebase is exposing functionality through NPM packages to make plugin development easier and faster.
+The Mosaicoo frontend codebase is exposing functionality through NPM packages to make plugin development easier and faster.
 These packages live in the `/packages` folder and contain packages like:

 - `@grafana/data`